-Then one night, as I was laying on my bed in early 2018 thinking about the purpose of life, a question came to mind: “How will I feel at my death bed?
+One night, as I was laying on my bed in early 2018 thinking about the purpose of life, a question came to mind: “How will I feel at my death bed?
 What regrets will I have?”.
-This led me down a path of self discovery and deep soul searching for the past seven months, challenging everything I believed in and stood for, trying to make sense of who I am and what I want in life.
-Later when I read The seven habits of highly effective people I also started thinking about how I want those who know me to feel about me when I’m gone.
+This led me down a path of self discovery and deep soul searching for the seven months, challenging everything I believed in and stood for, trying to make sense of who I am and what I want in life.
+Later when I read The seven habits of highly effective people I also started thinking about how I want people to remember me when I’m gone.
 This journey continues; but I feel reborn and reconnected as I write this.

-When I die, I want to be remembered by family, colleagues and friends as a trustworthy caring person who had a lasting positive impact on their lives and the lives of others.
+I will be remembered by family, friends, colleagues and the community as a trustworthy caring person who had a lasting positive impact on their lives and the lives of others.

-- Empathy: I deeply understand others and see the world through their eyes and emotions,
+- Empathy: I seek to understand others and to see the world through their eyes and emotions,

 - Curiosity: I acknowledge that I am subjective and I learn constantly,

 - Humility: I don’t let my ego control me or hurt others,

 The following practices are core part of my life: